ronykoz/GitHubProjectManager/README.md

 * Moving issues to the correct column of your project, with the priority in mind.
 * Sorting your issues within your existing columns by their priorities and creation times.
 * Removing issues that fail to meet your issue filters.
 ___
-In order to configure GitHubProjectManager you will neet to create an `.ini` file, here is an example:
+In order to configure GitHubProjectManager you will need to create an `.ini` file, here is an example:
 ```buildoutcfg
 [General]
 closed_issues_column = Done